openemotion/webapp/notes.rst

 =====

 * I'm storing the name of the currently logged in user in the cookies.
 Is it safe?
-* Need to sanitize the data in the forms
 * Need to create unit tests
-* We need to handle time-zones to correctly display the time on the messages (or we could just display relative time - 7 minutes ago, etc.)
-* Need to replace error pages (make them nice and friendly)
+* Need to replace error pages (make them nice and friendly and in Hebrew)
 * Maybe we need to use Captcha on registration to prevent bots from registering
+* Consider using http://www.jformer.com/ for form validation.